-Ideally, we’d like to be able to check if a file exists before we try to open it – we’ll see how to do that in section 9.
-Alternatively, we can deal with missing file errors when they occur: there are many examples in the chapter on exceptions in Advanced Python for Biologists.
+If you encounter this error, you've probably got the filename wrong, or are working in the wrong folder.
+Ideally, we'd like to be able to check if a file exists before we try to open it – we'll see how to do that in a future lesson.

 Writing text to files

 Most importantly, terminal output vanishes when you close your terminal program.
-For small programs like the examples in this book, that’s not a problem – if you want to see the output again you can just re-run the program.
-If you have a program that requires a few hours to run, that’s not such a great option.
+For small programs like the examples on these pages, that's not a problem – if you want to see the output again you can just rerun the program.
+If you have a program that requires a few hours to run, that's not such a great option.

 Opening files for writing

 In the previous section, we saw how to open a file and read its contents.
 We can also open a file and write some data to it, but we have to use the